novuhq/blog/2024/Nov/MCID-187/A_Proper_Guide_to_Web_and_Mobile_Push_Notification.md

 2. **Enhanced personalization:** Push notification services allow for personalized messaging based on user data, ensuring the content is relevant and tailored to individual preferences.
 If done right, they can increase customer retention.
 3. **Analytics provision**: Push notification services allow monitoring click and open rates, providing analysts with valuable insights to optimize the timing, delivery, and effectiveness of notifications.

-Now let’s consider the critical components of push notification services.
+Now, let’s consider the critical components of push notification services.

 ## Key components of push notification services